thomasclarke1969/documentation/websdk/tutorials/basic-messages/README.md

 ### Working with Receipts in the Conversation List

 Each Conversation keeps track of how many unread Messages it has within its `unreadCount` property.
 This lets you emphasize Conversations with unread Messages when rendering.
-Open up `views/conversation-list.js` and update the `renderRow` method, adding this below your declaration of the `cssClasses` variable:
+Open up `views/conversation-list.js` and update the `render` method, adding this below your declaration of the `cssClasses` variable:

 ```javascript
 if (conversation.unreadCount) {